oey192/NameRetriever/README.md

 NameRetriever extends the /realname command from Essentials to work for offline players and allows players to get nicknames based off actual names.
 It also applies the realname command to the first parameter of any command listed in the config

+When accessing log files from Essentials, this plugin uses a separate thread to prevent lag in the main thread

 Commands
 ===